Who is collecting and using your personal data?

 Devon County Council will act as a ‘data controller’ for any personal data that you provide to us.
 As such, we will ensure that the data you give us is processed in line with our organisation’s data protection policies and in line with your rights under the Data Protection Act 2018 and the EU General Data Protection Regulations.

-This notice applies to individuals registered for casual work with Temp Solutions.
+This notice applies to individuals registered for casual work with Temp Solutions and to individuals applying for work through the Proud to Care website.

 This notice does not form part of any contract to provide services.
 We may update this notice at any time but if we do so, we will provide you with an updated copy of this notice as soon as reasonably practical.
 It is important that you read and retain this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information and what your rights are under the data protection legislation.